forkcms/forkcms/UPGRADE_3.7.md

           |–– Engine
              |–– Model.php

+* The extensions/upload_module action now requires this folder structure (as root the src and if necessary the library folder)

 ### Namespaces and use statements

 * Every class name is now the exact same as the class itself